Yandex Cloud

 4. Check the server response to make sure your request was successful.

-All actions with Yandex StoreDoc clusters are logged as a list of operations.
-Each operation gets its own unique ID.
+All actions performed on Yandex StoreDoc clusters are logged, with each operation assigned a unique ID.

 Getting a list of operationsGetting a list of operations